ventr1c/RES-GCL/README.md

 # Certifiably Robust Graph Contrastive Learning
 An official PyTorch implementation of "Certifiably Robust Graph Contrastive Learning" (NeurIPS 2023). [[paper]]()

+## Note
+The code has not been organized yet.
+We will clean it as soon as possible, thanks.

 ## Running the code
 For instance, to check the performance of our RES-GRACE on clean Cora graph, run the following code: